mantidproject/governance/governance.md

 The existing membership will consider and approve members on merit.

+**Responsibilities of all TWG Members.**
+(TODO: is it clear that this is subset of combined responsibilities with those stated to be true all WGs?)

+The Working Group members are responsible for:

+* Providing and maintaining resourcing levels on agreed roadmap items.
+* Communicating progress to their local facility management.
+* Communicating benefits of collaborative roadmap items to their local facilities.
+* Communicating changes in priorities at local facilities which may affect the overall technical roadmap.
+* Attend and facilitate Developer Workshops.
+* Encourage to attend User Meetings

 **Responsibilities of the TWG Chair.**

 The TWG chair is responsible for:
 * Ensure the CCR gets discussed and updated at each TWG meeting.
-* The chair will act as “Lead Coordinator” of the overall direction and health of Mantid.
+* The chair will act as “Lead Coordinator” of the overall direction and health of the CCR.
-This ensures decisions on significant technical issues will not get stalled by the various committees.
+This ensures decisions on significant technical issues will not get stalled.
-* Resolving conflicts in the technical roadmap which cannot be resolved by consensus.
+* Resolving conflicts in the roadmap which cannot be resolved by consensus.
-* Calling regular meetings of the Working Group (The elected Secretary might do this instead).
+* Calling regular meetings of the Working Group (the Secretary might do this instead).
-* Attend Developer Workshops and User Meetings
+* Attend the User Meetings

 **Responsibilities of the TWG Secretary.**

 * Calling regular meetings of the Working Group (if this is not done by the chair).
 * Write meeting minutes that communicates decisions made that affects Mantid.
 Include brief high-level summary of discussions.
 Minutes should be consumable by other Mantid contributors.

-**Responsibilities of TWG Members.**

-The Working Group members are responsible for:

-* Providing and maintaining resourcing levels on agreed roadmap items.
-* Communicating progress to their local facility management.
-* Translating benefits of combined projects to their local facilities.
-* Communicating changes in priorities at local facilities which may affect the overall technical roadmap.

 **Terms of Reference.**

-The Technical Roadmap Working Group is responsible for the following activities and processes:
+The TWG is responsible for the following activities and processes:

-* Help facilitate coordination between Contributors.
+* Helps facilitate coordination between Contributors.
-* Hold and maintain the development risk register that is only concerned with keeping track of known risks that may risk contributing facilities can't deploy Mantid on relevant facility user platforms or contribute back to the Mantid code repositories.
+* (should this responsibility be included?)
+Holds and maintains a development risk register, which is only solely with keeping track of known risks that may risk Mantid can't be deployed on relevant facility OS platforms or developer no longer can sufficiently easily contribute to Mantid (e.g. due to obsolesent devops component) or other similar existential risk to Mantid.

-* Partners the Scientific Roadmap Working Group as equal members within the Steering Committee.
-* Senior managers who have significant control or influence over data reduction resource within their respective facilities.
-* Creates and delivers a technical roadmap for the Collaboration.
-* Communicates the technical roadmap to the Scientific Roadmap Working Group and changes as they take place.
+* Maintains the Committed Collaborative Roadmap (CCR).
+* Communicates relevant items on the CCR will local facility management and vice versa.
-* Working Group members should encourage experts in key areas to attend where appropriate.
+* TWG members should encourage experts in key areas to attend where appropriate as guests.
-* Provides technical grounding for items in the scientific roadmap created and owned by the Scientific Roadmap Working Group.
+* Provides technical feedback on items brought forward to the TWG.
-* To come up with the best technical solutions for a given major and submitted problems.
 * Promotes consensus on infrastructure and processes.
 * Coordinates and advises on major designs.
 * Coordinates changes to the third party dependencies of Mantid and makes recommendations for changes and updates.